marklar423/kobo-pocket-proxy/README.md

-# Kobo Pocket Proxy
+# Kobo Articles Proxy

-In light of the [Pocket shutdown](https://support.mozilla.org/en-US/kb/future-of-pocket), this project aims to preserve the wonderful Pocket integration on Kobo eReaders.
+This project allows you to connect your Kobo's article feature to use another backend, either another hosted service or one you self-host.

+> [!NOTE]
+> As of August 2025, Kobo switched their article integration from Pocket to Instapaper.
+This project has been updated to work with either, so if you've updated your Kobo don't worry!

 This project has two main components:

 ## 1 - Kobo Mod
 This is a modification to be installed on your physical Kobo eReader.
-It replaces all HTTP API calls to `getpocket.com` or `text.getpocket.com` to instead point to the URL of your choice, as specified by the config file, located at `/.adds/pocket_proxy/pocket_proxy.conf` on your device.
+It replaces all HTTP API calls to either `getpocket.com` or `www.instapaper.com` to instead point to the URL of your choice, as specified by the config file, located at `/.adds/pocket_proxy/pocket_proxy.conf` on your device.

 ### Installation & Uninstallation
 > [!WARNING]